-Will Moneymaker is a freelance photographer, family historian, committed Christian, husband of twenty years and devoted father of four.
+Will Moneymaker is a freelance photographer, family historian, committed Christian, husband of twenty-five years and devoted father of four.
 The arts have always been a part of his life.
 He has been making music since he was 11 years old, and in the late 1980s, he studied music education at Concord University.
-In 1993, he studied at the Art Institute of Pittsburgh, and during his last year of college, he worked as a videographer for a CBS television station in the Pittsburgh area.
-His work in videography was the start of his lifelong love of photography.
+In 1995, he graduated from the Art Institute of Pittsburgh with honors, and during his last year of college, he worked at a CBS affiliate station in the Pittsburgh area.
+His work as a videographer was the start of his lifelong love of visual arts.

 In 2002, Will received his first DSLR – the Fujifilm FinePix S602 Zoom.
 With this camera, he rediscovered his passion for photography.
 Since that time, Will has taken thousands of photographs and attended numerous conferences and workshops to polish his skills.

 Will believes that there is a big difference between taking photos and making them.
 His work is a personal experience in which he expresses the joys of his art, whether that is hiking several miles to a hidden waterfall or vista or the pleasure of coming to know the person he is photographing.
 When it comes to portraiture, Will understands that learning about each’s personality helps bring out a beautiful image of that person.
 At events, he loves to capture those special split-second moments so that they can be enjoyed for years to come.
 When Will is behind the camera, he experiences the moment through all of his senses and then captures it forever.

 Will’s inspiration comes from the opportunity to see and experience new things through the lens.
 Ansel Adams once said, “Every man’s work is always a portrait of himself.”
 That is why Will has taught himself to be his own worst critic.
 He is always analyzing his photos, focusing on the subject matter and learning how he can create something better.
 The process of learning and developing as a photographer is something that never ends.

 A Word on Will’s Artistic Style